he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Investigator.md

 ## Keen Recollection<span class="item-type">Level 3</span>

 You can recall pertinent facts on topics that aren't your specialty.
-Your proficiency bonus to untrained skill checks to [[Recall Knowledge]] is equal to your level instead of +0.
+Your proficiency bonus to untrained skill checks to [[DATABASE/action/Recall Knowledge|Recall Knowledge]] is equal to your level instead of +0.

 ## Skillful Lessons<span class="item-type">Level 3</span>